- May 31, 2023

 In "The Tartarus Key," Alex Young finds herself trapped in a mysterious mansion filled with puzzles, traps, and sinister creatures.
 To escape and save her fellow captives, she must rely on her wits and solve challenges inspired by classic horror games.
 The game features three distinct endings and a gripping, mysterious story.

-- Some puzzles can feel overly obscure or rely on trial and error, leading to moments of frustration for players trying to progress.
+- Some puzzles can be overly obscure or rely on trial and error, leading to potential frustration for players.

-“The story is so interesting, and the true ending got me sitting here thinking about it for a while.”
+“The story is so interesting, & the true ending got me sitting here thinkin' about it for a while.”

 “The story line is interesting, each character felt distinctive and unique, and I felt driven to help other survivors and get to the bottom of what's happening in this spooky mansion.”